lorien/grab/docs/en/source/grab/request_setup.rst

 ----------------------------

 Sometimes you need more detailed control of network requests than Grab allows.
-In such cases you can configure the pycurl object directly.
-All Grab's network features are only the interface to the pycurl library.
-Any available Grab option just sets some option of the pycurl object.
+In such cases you can configure pycurl directly.
+All Grab's network features are only a wrapper to the pycurl library.
+Any available Grab option just sets some option of the underlying pycurl object.
 Here is a simple example of how to change the type of the HTTP authentication:

 .. code:: python